 Maintenance personnel developed this idea because in the past, even basic maintenance, repair and operational (MRO) spares had cost them downtime which they felt should have been avoided.

-We use our criticality assessment tool to determine the mitigated and unmitigated (based on the current maintenance strategy) criticality ratings for every asset.
+We use a Bluefield criticality assessment tool to determine the mitigated and unmitigated (based on the current maintenance strategy) criticality ratings for every asset.
 The tool imports the asset hierarchy from the ERP, and by assigning likelihood and consequence factors to each asset, allows calculation of a hazard and process criticality severity ranking.

 We then prioritise developing/reviewing asset management plans based on the criticality assessment results.